eiruby/Adventure-Works-Bike-Shop-Sales-Dashboard/README.md

 # Adventure Works Bike Shop Sales Dashboard

-This repository contains the Adventure Works Bike Shop Sales Dashboard created as part of the *Business Intelligence with Power BI Technical Intensive Training* held on July 20, 2024.
-The training focused on building an end-to-end business intelligence solution using Power BI, with a dataset from the Adventure Works Bike Shop.

 ## Project Overview

 The goal of this project was to create a comprehensive sales dashboard to analyze sales performance, identify trends, and generate actionable insights for decision-making.
 The dashboard was developed using the following steps: